-- Provide orientation activities for incoming 9th graders and students new to the school. - Participate in orientation programs for parent/guardians and students. - Inform students and their parents/guardians of test results and their implication for educational planning.
+- Provide orientation activities for incoming students - Participate in orientation programs for parent/guardians and students.

-- Provide resources and information to assist students to develop a rigorous academic course schedule, aligned with students' skills and interests. - Evaluate students' graduation status and inform students of their status for graduation - Assist in registration and schedule changes/conflicts for all students. - As necessary, develop or support development of 504 plans, participate in Individual Education Plan meetings, and contribute in the development of the Student's Individual Transition Plan (ITP). - Facilitate and/or participate in Student Support and Progress Team (SSPT) meetings - Counsel, motivate and work with students who are underachieving or performing poorly academically. - Coordinate at-risk programs.
+- Inform students and their parents/guardians of test results and their implication for educational planning. - Provide resources and information to assist students to develop a rigorous academic course schedule, aligned with students' skills and interests. - Evaluate students' graduation status and inform students of their status for graduation - Assist in registration and schedule changes/conflicts for all students. - As necessary, develop or support development of 504 plans, participate in Individual Education Plan meetings, and contribute in the development of the Student's Individual Transition Plan (ITP). - Facilitate and/or participate in Student Support and Progress Team (SSPT) meetings - Counsel, motivate and work with students who are underachieving or performing poorly academically. - Coordinate at-risk programs.